open-edge-insights/eii-core/README.md

 * **Troubleshooting issues for MYRIAD(NCS2) devices**

   * Following is an workaround can be excercised if in case user observes `NC_ERROR` during device initialization of NCS2 stick.
-     While running EIS if NCS2 devices failed to initialize properly then user can re-plug the device for the init to happen freshly.
+     While running EII if NCS2 devices failed to initialize properly then user can re-plug the device for the init to happen freshly.
      User can verify the successfull initialization by executing ***dmesg**** & ***lsusb***  as below:

      ```sh